zysculpt/zysculpt.github.io/README.md

 1. You should be automatically redirected to the new URL
 2. If not, please visit: [https://zysculptlabs.github.io](https://zysculptlabs.github.io)

-## For Contributors

-All existing issues and pull requests have been migrated to the new repository.
-Please direct all new contributions there.

 ## Need Help?

 If you have any questions about the move or the project: